-The GSA is the centralized procurement arm of the federal government, establishing long-term contracts with private businesses and agencies to provide billions of dollars of products, professional services, equipment, supplies telecommunications, and IT to federal agencies serving the public.
-Over 12,000,000 commercial items are made available each year through over 19,000 GSA Schedule contracts totaling about $50 billion in annual spending.
+The General Services Administration (GSA) is the centralized procurement arm of the federal government.
+Its purpose is to establish long-term contracts between private businesses and agencies to provide billions of dollars of products, professional services, equipment, supplies telecommunications, and IT to federal agencies serving the public.
+Over 12,000,000 commercial items are made available each year through over 19,000 GSA Schedule contracts… totaling about $50 billion in annual spending.

 This all means that the GSA offers businesses the opportunity to sell billions of dollars worth of products and services directly to government agencies.

 Through the Office of Small Business Utilization, the GSA promotes healthy and natural competition in the marketplace and strives to reach out and support small businesses with training, counseling, set-aside opportunities, roundtables and procurement conferences.
 In fact, nearly 80 percent of all GSA contractors are small businesses.

 Getting started working with the GSA to make more money isn’t difficult.
 The GSA website offers a simple outline of the steps needed to benefit from this business opportunity for the private sector as follows: